BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKSignedDanielssonDistanceMapImage.md

-# ITK Signed Danielsson Distance Map Image Filter (ITKSignedDanielssonDistanceMapImage)
+# ITK Signed Danielsson Distance Map Image Filter

 This filter computes the signed distance map of the input image as an approximation with pixel accuracy to the Euclidean distance.